HR 4049

 HR 4049 has an unseen companion, detected from variations in the doppler shift of its spectral lines.
 The properties of the companion can only be estimated by making certain assumptions about the inclination of the orbit and the mass function.
 Given those assumptions, it is thought to be a low luminosity main sequence star.

+HR 4049 was discovered to be a variable star by Christoffel Waelkens and Fredy Rufener in 1983.
+It was given the variable star designation AG Antliae in 1987, but is still more commonly referred to as HR 4049.

 HR 4049 is an unusual variable star, ranging between magnitudes 5.29 and 5.83 with a period of 429 days.
-It has been given the variable star designation AG Antliae, but is still more commonly referred to as HR 4049.
 It has been described as pulsating in a similar fashion to an RV Tauri variable, although the preferred interpretation is that the variations are produced by variable extinction produced by the material around the star and that the period is the same as the orbital period.

 Although HR 4049 apparently has the spectrum of a blue supergiant, it is an old low-mass star which has exhausted nuclear fusion and is losing its outer layers as it transitions towards a white dwarf and possibly a planetary nebula.
-During this phase it has a luminosity several thousand times that of the Sun, although a mass around half that of the sun.
+During this phase it has a luminosity several thousand times that of the Sun, although a mass around half that of the Sun.
 The mass can only be guessed from the expected mass of the white dwarf that it is becoming.